 There are so many interesting fish out there, but not all of them can live together.
 I wondered whether my guppies and goldfish could live together in the same aquarium.
 Here is what I found out.

-Can guppies live with goldfish?
-No, it is best not to keep guppies and goldfish in the same aquarium.
-They prefer different temperatures, goldfish will grow large enough to eat guppies and guppies are known fin nippers and might damage the fins of your goldfish.
+It is best to not keep guppies and goldfish in the same aquarium.
+They prefer different temperatures.
+Goldfish will grow large enough to eat guppies and guppies are known fin nippers that might damage the beautiful fins of your goldfish.
 Overall, it is a bad idea that will lead to dead guppies.

 If you are someone who has been keeping goldfish and guppies together you might think that this article is irrelevant or even false.
 But think again and notice what is really happening in the aquarium.